SupurCalvinHiggins/212-fall-2015/labs/lab-09/readme.md

 <details>
 <summary>Solution</summary>

+1. The pseudo-set is implemented as a red-black tree.
+In the worst-case, `insert` and `contains` must traverse the longest path from the root to a leaf.
+Since the height of a tree is defined as the length of the longest path from the root to a leaf, the number of operations performed by `insert` and `contains` is proportional to the height of the tree.
+Therefore, it suffices to analyze the height of a red-black tree on $n$ nodes.
+For simplicity, we assume
+   $n$ is one less than a power of two.

-1. The pseudo-set is always represented by a valid red-black tree.
-Let $b$ be the black height of the tree.
-The worst-case of `insert` and `contains` always involves traversing the longest path from the root to a leaf.
-Since red nodes cannot have red children, and every path from root to leaf must contain exactly $b$ black nodes, there are at most $2b$ nodes on the longest path.
-Thus, the length of the longest path is $\Omega(b)$ and $\mathcal{O}(2b)$, so it is $\Theta(b)$.
-TODO
+   Let $h$ be the height and let $b$ be the black height of the tree.
+Since every path from the root to a leaf must contain exactly $b$ black nodes, the height is at least the black height, i.e., $b \leq h$.
+Likewise, since red nodes cannot have red children, any root to leaf path contains at most $b$ red nodes.
+Therefore, the height is at most twice the black height, i.e. $h \leq 2b$, since the longest root to leaf path contains $b$ black nodes and at most $b$ red nodes.
+Now, it suffices to analyze the black height $b$ of a red-black tree on $n$ nodes.

+   The black height of the tree is greatest when all nodes in the tree are black.
+Since there are $n$ nodes in the tree, the black height of the tree is at most $\lg (n+1)$, since $n \leq 2^{\lg (n+1)} - 1$.
+The black height of the tree is least when every other level contains only red nodes.
+For each black level, the red level below it has exactly twice the number of nodes.
+So, for every black node, there are at most two red nodes.
+Thus, at least one third of the nodes are black, so the black height is at least $\lg \left(\frac{n}{3} + 1\right) \approx \frac{1}{3} \lg n$.
+Hence,
+   $b = \Theta(\lg n)$, so $h = \Theta(\lg n)$, so `insert` and `contains` take $\Theta(\lg n)$ time.

 </details>